Xahid-Khan/SENG301_Assignment_5/uc-seng301-wordleapp-assignment5/uc-seng301-wordleapp-assignment5/ANSWERS.md

 Command pattern encapsulates a request as an object, which help us decouple the request sender from request receiver, this pattern also support undoable operations.
-By using the command pattern we can create independent command objects which can carry out the undo and redo actions.
+By using the command pattern we can create independent command objects which can carry out the undo and redo actions, and it can execute requests at different times.
+It fits perfectly with provided code base to separate the request sender and receiver and allow us to encapsulate methods into stand-alone objects which can be parameterised.

 ### Name of UML Class diagram attached: